Modeling Emotions and Ethics with Large Language Models: Qualifying and Quantifying Ethics

 \section{Qualifying and Quantifying Ethics}

 The primary objective of our self-supervised pipeline is to endow LLMs with the autonomous capability to recognize and rectify undesirable actions, akin to an individual's introspective process to avert potential wrongs.
-By allowing an LLM to self-assess its outputs prior to public release, the system can proactively identify and amend ethical lapses, thus aligning its behavior with established ethical standards across various contexts.
-This approach is vital for developing AI systems that are ethically responsible, self-regulating, and sensitive to context, marking a significant stride toward achieving morally aligned AI.
+By allowing an LLM to self-assess its outputs prior to public release, the system can proactively identify and amend ethical lapses, thus aligning its behavior with established ethical standards across contexts.